LawLuo: A Multi-Agent Collaborative Framework for Multi-Round Chinese Legal Consultation: Related work

-\textbf{Multi-Agent Collaboration.} In LLM-based multi-agent systems, an agent is defined as an autonomous entity capable of perceiving, thinking, learning, making decisions, and interacting with other agents \cite{xi2023rise}.
-Research shows that breaking complex tasks into simpler subtasks and tackling these with agents that have diverse functions can significantly enhance the problem-solving capabilities of LLMs. \cite{wang2024survey}.
-Fundamentally, Retrieval-Augmented Generation (RAG) based on LLMs constitutes a straightforward multi-agent system wherein a retrieval agent is tasked with sourcing relevant knowledge from a vector database, while an LLM agent is responsible for generating responses based on the query and associated knowledge \cite{louis2024interpretable}.
-Furthermore, some works have developed more complex multi-agent collaborative systems to address intricate challenges.
-For instance, \cite{qian2023communicative} designed a multi-agent collaborative workflow in which agents assuming roles such as CTO, programmer, designer, and tester work closely together to complete software development and document the development process. \cite{hemmer2022forming} have facilitated the construction of machine learning models through collaboration between multiple agents and humans.
-Additionally, LLM-based multi-agent systems can also be employed for realistic environment simulation.
-For example, \cite{wang2023recagent} utilized multiple generative LLM agents in a sandbox environment to simulate consumer behavior in merchandise recommendation scenarios, \cite{wei2023multi} assigned various roles to agents for the collection and evaluation of multi-party dialogue data, and \cite{du2023improving} leveraged debates among agents with different personalities to enhance the factual accuracy of LLM reasoning.
+In LLM-based multi-agent systems, an agent is defined as an autonomous entity capable of perceiving, thinking, learning, making decisions, and interacting with other agents \citep{xi2023rise, xu2024magic}.
+Research shows that breaking complex tasks into simpler subtasks and tackling these with agents that have diverse functions can significantly enhance the problem-solving capabilities of LLMs. \citep{wang2024survey, guo2024large}.
+For instance, \citep{qian2023communicative} designed a multi-agent collaborative workflow in which agents assuming roles such as CTO, programmer, designer, and tester work closely together to complete software development and document the development process. \citep{hemmer2022forming} have facilitated the construction of machine learning models through collaboration between multiple agents and humans.

+In addition, LLM-based multi-agent systems can also be used for simulating real-world social environments, supporting the observation and research of social behavior \citep{wang2023recagent, wei2023multi, du2023improving}.

+We believe that legal consulting is a complex task that should be decomposed into subtasks, which can be collaboratively handled by multiple agents to enhance the personalization and professionalism of the responses.